Revising the quantum work fluctuation framework to encompass energy conservation

 \section{Acknowledgements}

 We thank A. Ac\'in, M. Murao, S. Popescu, A. J. Short, and P. Taranto for useful discussions. \textbf{Funding:} G.R.~acknowledges financial support from the Royal Commission for the Exhibition of 1851 through a Research Fellowship, from the European Commission through Starting Grant ERC-2018-STG803665 (PEQEM) and Advanced Grant ERC-2020-ADG101021085 (FLQuant).
 K.V.H.~acknowledges support from the University of Potsdam.
-P.S.~acknowledges support from the Royal Society (URF NFQI) and is a CIFAR Azrieli Global Scholar. \textbf{Data Availability:} The code used to produce the data shown in Figs.~\ref{fig:work_genericProtocol}--\ref{fig:size_fluct} is available upon reasonable request to G.R. (\href{mailto:giulia.rubino@bristol.ac.uk}{giulia.rubino@bristol.ac.uk}).
+P.S.~acknowledges support from the Royal Society (URF NFQI) and is a CIFAR Azrieli Global Scholar. \textbf{Data Availability:} All codes used to produce the data are available at \href{https://github.com/giulia-rubino/RevisingQWFluctFramework}{https://github.com/giulia-rubino/RevisingQWFluctFramework}.

 \onecolumngrid